COSC3020/pancake-sort-Dorian-Scholz/README.md

 number of comparisons?
 What is it in terms of the number of flips?
 Add your answer to this markdown file.

+Answer: The pancakeSort algorithm has an asymptotic runtime of Θ(n^2) in terms of the number of comparisons, since it finds the maximum element in the unsorted portion of the array by scanning through the remaining elements, requiring n−1,n−2, ..., down to 1 comparisons.
+In terms of the number of flips, the algorithm performs at most two flips per iteration to move the largest element into its correct position, resulting in a total of Θ(n) flips, as it runs for n−1 iterations.
+Therefore, the overall time complexity is dominated by the comparison steps, with Θ(n^2) comparisons and Θ(n) flips.